-- Q: How should our company report the deductible for a stand-alone inland marine policy when multiple risks are covered under the policy with different deductibles applicable to each risk? - A: Your company can report each risk separately with its own deductible code or General Clarification #3 in the 2018 Data Call allows the option of reporting the risks under one record using the deductible applicable to the most exposure.
-Whichever option your company chooses, it must be applied consistently across the non-commercial book of business. - Q: Our company writes a Condominium Unit Owners policy with a dwelling limit of \$65,000.
-The policy has a \$2,500 hurricane deductible and an endorsement is attached to the policy that describes the hurricane deductible as the lesser of the hurricane deductible or an amount equal to 2% of the limit of liability that applies to Coverage A when that limit is less than \$100,000.
-How should the deductible be reported to the FHCF? - A: In this case, the deductible would be \$1,300 (2% X \$65,000) and should be reported to the FHCF using an RB deductible code.
-However, if your company is unable to program your company's data to report the correct deductible, we will allow the hurricane deductible stated in the policy to be reported, which in this example would be an RC deductible. - Q: Our company writes a commercial residential policy that covers multiple risks in multiple states.
-There is one residential risk on the policy that is located in Florida.
-The insured value for this risk is \$100,000 and the deductible for Florida is 2% subject to a \$300,000 minimum.
-What FHCF deductible code should be reported? - A: The Data Call instructs that in the case of a percentage deductible with a minimum dollar deductible, the percentage deductible is to be reported to the FHCF. - Q: Using the preceding example, what if the risk was insured for \$25,000 and the deductible was 2% subject to a \$30,000 minimum, what FHCF deductible code should be reported? - A: An FHCF deductible code C2. - Q: Is a per occurrence deductible considered a blanket deductible? - A: Yes, as long as it is a per occurrence deductible that applies once to all locations. - Q: If we have a blanket deductible greater than \$50,000 and a blanket limit, how do we convert the blanket deductible to a percentage deductible? - A: Per the Data Call, you are required to report the full blanket deductible for each risk/building/exposure and the lesser of the full blanket limit or the full wind exposure value for each risk/building/exposure.
-Therefore, the percentage deductible should be calculated from these numbers. - Q: Our company has a commercial-residential policy with three primary dwellings located in the same ZIP Code and each dwelling has the same rating factors.
+- Q: Our company writes a commercial residential policy that covers multiple risks in multiple states.
+There are four residential risks located in Florida and each location is written with an individual insured value \$100,000 and a per location hurricane deductible of \$300,000.
+Are the risks reportable to the FHCF since the insured limit for each location is below the per location hurricane deductible? - A: No, since the hurricane deductible applies per location, there would be no recovery from the FHCF.
+If the deductible had been written as a per occurrence deductible, the risks would be reportable since the aggregate insured limit of \$400,000 exceeds the \$300,000 per occurrence deductible. - Q: Our company writes a commercial residential policy that covers multiple risks in multiple states, but there is only one risk located in Florida with an insured value of \$20 million.
+The policy is written with a per occurrence deductible of 2% or a minimum of \$250,000.
+What FHCF deductible code should be reported for the Florida risk? - A: The Data Call instructs that in the case of a percentage deductible with a minimum dollar deductible, the percentage deductible is to be reported for each risk. - Q: Using the preceding example, if the deductible was a per location deductible of \$500,000 (i.e., a dollar-only deductible and no percentage deductible), what deductible code should be reported? - A: The Data Call instructions require that for policies written with a dollar-only deductible that is greater than \$50,000, the deductible must be converted to a percentage.
+In this example, the calculation would be \$500,000/\$20,000,000 = 2.5% or a C3 deductible. - Q: Is a per occurrence deductible considered a blanket deductible? - A: Yes, as long as it is a per occurrence deductible that applies once to all locations. - Q: Our company has a commercial-residential policy with three primary dwellings located in the same ZIP Code and each dwelling has the same rating factors.
 Also, a percent deductible applies to each risk individually.
 Can our company combine the risks into one record with three risk counts for reporting purposes? - A: Yes. - Q: As a follow up to the previous question, if our company wrote the same type of policy insuring three risks but each risk had a separate dollar deductible amount or different constructions, are separate records required to be reported? - A: Yes.